This gluten-free coffee cake is made extra rich and tender with the addition of sour cream. It is filled and topped with a cinnamon sugar.

 How to Make Gluten-Free Coffee Cake

-- Now it’s time to layer the batter and cinnamon crumble!
-Spoon half of the batter from a large bowl and into the prepared pan.
+Layer the batter and crumble.
+Now it’s time to layer the batter and cinnamon crumble!
+Spoon half of the cake batter from a large bowl and into the prepared pan.
 Sprinkle 1/3 of the cinnamon swirl in an even layer over the batter.
 Spoon the remaining batter over the sand layer and sprinkle the remaining cinnamon sugar nut sand on the top.
 (You may not use it all).

 Storage Tips/Make Ahead

-This coffee cake is best eaten within a day it’s baked.
-It can be frozen for longer storage.
+To store: This coffee cake is best eaten within a day it’s baked.
+If you’d like to store it, I recommend putting it in the freezer.

 To Freeze: Wrap the crumb cake tightly in several layers of plastic wrap.
 Then wrap in foil.
 Store as is, in a cake pan, or in an airtight container.
 Freeze for up to 2 months.
 Let the cake defrost in the refrigerator (the texture is better than thawing it at room temperature) when you’re ready to eat it.

-- Layer your baking pan with parchment paper to easily remove the coffee cake for serving.
+- Use parchment paper.
+Layer your baking pan with parchment paper to easily remove the coffee cake for serving.

-- You can use either pecans or walnuts for this gluten-free coffee cake.
+- For nut alternatives.
+You can use either pecans or walnuts for this gluten-free coffee cake.
 I like to use pecans.
 But of course, if you have a nut allergy or don’t like nuts, you can skip them!

-- Butter helps give this cake a more tender, rich crumb.
+- Use high-quality butter.
+Butter helps give this cake a more tender, rich crumb.
 Try splurging on a European butter like Kerrygold for an even richer flavor!

-- If you don’t have sour cream, you can try substituting with plain whole milk yogurt.
+- For sour cream alternatives.
+If you don’t have sour cream, you can try substituting with plain whole milk yogurt.

-- Adding too much flour with result in a dense, dry cake.
-Remember to use a measuring cup and be precise, using the back of a butter knife to level off your flour.
+- Measure flour precisely.
+Adding too much flour with result in a dense, dry cake.
+For best results remember to use a measuring cup and be precise, using the back of a butter knife to level off your flour.

 More Gluten-Free Baking Recipes